genboy/Festival/README.md

     - shoot: player can not shoot (bow)
     - perms: player permissions are used to determine area command execution
     - hunger: player does not exhaust / hunger
-    - falldamage: player will not have fall damage (no fall damage)
+    - fall: player will not have fall damage
-    - cmdmode: area event commands are only executed for ops (test area commands)
+    - cmd: area event commands are only executed for ops (test area commands)

 **Events & Commands**